-From the Horiz /Acq menu, select Position/Scale to open the Horizontal Position/Scale control window (see page 184).
+From the Horiz /Acq menu, select Position/Scale to open the Horizontal Position/Scale control window.

+Overview.
 The Horizontal Scale control adjusts the time base.

 Click in the Scale entry box and use the multipurpose knob or keypad to change the setting.